open-telemetry/opentelemetry-cpp/DEPRECATED.md

 * all the tests located under `ext/test/zpages/`
 * the zpages exporter library(`opentelemetry_zpages`)
 * the zpages build options in CMake (`WITH_ZPAGES`)

+The following code is no longer considered public, will no longer be installed, and will no longer be useable outside of the opentelemetry-cpp implementation:

 * all the API headers located under `ext/include/opentelemetry/ext/http/server`, including:
   * the C++ class `FileHttpServer`
   * the C++ class `HttpRequestCallback`
   * the C++ class `HttpServer`
   * the C++ class `HttpRequestHandler`
   * the C++ class `SocketCallback`

+This implementation of an HTTP server is meant to be used for testing only, it is not production ready.

 #### Mitigation (ZPages)